HayekLab/TezosBook/README.md

 # TezosBook
 An introductory book about Tezos, the crypto-currency with delegated proof of stake, smart contracts and governance.

-Content also available on google drive https://goo.gl/x9QxHe
+Content is actually available on google drive https://goo.gl/x9QxHe

+Will be slowly imported here.
+So look at the google drive for the latest and greatest

 The content of this book will come from the contributions of many writers in the Tezos community.